 Your salary as a pharmacy technician will depend on your level of experience and your location, as the average salary changes based on your state of residence but the national average salary in 2021 was $36,740.* Be sure to check salary information for your state to get a better idea of what you can expect to make with a pharmacy technician diploma.

 Is pharmacy technician a good career?

-With increasing demand and projected growth in job opportunities, becoming a pharmacy technician can be a sle career path.
-Pharmacy technician careers are projected to grow by 4% from 2019 to 2029, making it an ideal time to enter the field.*
+With increasing demand and projected growth in job opportunities, becoming a pharmacy technician can be a stable career path.
+Pharmacy technician careers are projected to grow by 5% from 2021 to 2031, making it an ideal time to enter the field.*

 Do you need a degree to become a pharmacy technician?